tiandavis/tiandavis.com/README.md

 _posts/
 images/

 All other directories and files are MIT Licensed.
-Cheers!